-This article about how to get work experience while studying in the UK was published by the Great British Mag content team on 31 March 2021.
+This article was updated by the Great British Mag content team on 5 Jun 2022.

 The number of people graduating from university in the UK is increasing and those gaining a first class degree is also at an all-time high.
 So, if you want to stand out in the job market you need a competitive edge.
 By complementing what you’ve learnt in the classroom with practical experience, either in your chosen field or more widely, you can show that you have the skills and attitude to make a great employee.